luizfbalves/commands/coder-tests.md

 > "Which file or folder would you like me to write unit tests for?
 Please provide the path (e.g., `src/utils/validation.ts`, `components/Button.tsx`, or `services/api/`)."

-Wait for the user’s reply.
+Wait for the user's reply.
 Do not proceed before the response.

 ---